-- Writing is made meaningful by being planned for a specific purpose or in response to a particular experience; - Children write for different purposes and audiences, and within each learning journey the outcome and activities focus on the purpose, audience and form; - The progress throughout each learning journey shows the transition between reading as readers (focusing on character descriptions, settings, comprehension, inference etc...), reading as writers (focusing on structure, comprehension, inference etc...), reading as writers (focusing on structure, characterisation, vocabulary, grammatical and language features etc...) to writing as readers (planning, drafting, editing, revising etc...).
+- Writing is made meaningful by being planned for a specific purpose or in response to a particular experience; - Children write for different purposes and audiences, and within each learning journey the outcome and activities focus on the purpose, audience and form; - There is a big focus on grammar and punctuation throughout each learning journey, to ensure that children write grammatically correct sentences in each specific context and text style; - The progress throughout each learning journey shows the transition between reading as readers (focusing on character descriptions, settings, comprehension, inference etc...), reading as writers (focusing on structure, characterisation, vocabulary, sentence structure, grammatical and language features etc...) to writing as readers (planning, drafting, editing, revising etc...).
 We use the following structure for the learning journey, which can be adapted according to needs and progress, and how many outcomes a particular text driver may have:

-- Opportunities are planned for children to carry out apprentice pieces to enable them to practise using the skills they have learnt, and to carry out self- and peer-assessment; - Children are taught the skills to proof-read, edit and improve their own and others' writing; - Drop-in writes planned throughout the year enable children to revisit, apply and embed their learning from previous learning journeys in different contexts; - Learning walls support children with: clear stepping stones leading to the outcome; WAGOLLs and other modelled writing; and 'magpie' words that children can use in their own writing; - Children are encouraged to be adventurous with vocabulary choices; - In the Early Years, emergent writing is encouraged through the use of different writing materials and in a range of contexts throughout the learning environment, linked to their interests and the topics; - Writing is taught in a range of ways (see Writing Policy for further information about these): - And the second s - Modelled writing; - Shared writing; - Supported composition; - Dictation/hold a sentence; - Independent writing - Vocabulary, grammar and punctuation is planned and taught as an integral part of each learning journey, closely matching the text; - RWI is used in Reception, Y1 and for other early spellers in Y2; - Nessy is used for identified children in KS2; - The No Nonsense Spelling programme is used from Y2 upwards; children practise spellings in their individual spelling journals; - Early writers take part in activities to encourage and develop gross and fine motor skills necessary to write in a legible script, and the Scholastic Handwriting scheme is used from Y1 upwards.
+- Opportunities are planned for children to carry out apprentice pieces to enable them to practise using the skills they have learnt, and to carry out self- and peer-assessment; - Children are taught the skills to proof-read, edit and improve their own and others' writing; - Drop-in writes planned throughout the year enable children to revisit, apply and embed their learning from previous learning journeys in different contexts; - Learning walls support children with: clear stepping stones leading to the outcome; WAGOLLs and other modelled writing; and 'magpie' words that children can use in their own writing; - Children are encouraged to be adventurous with vocabulary choices; - In the Early Years, emergent writing is encouraged through the use of different writing materials and in a range of contexts throughout the learning environment, linked to their interests and the topics; - Writing is taught in a range of ways (see Writing Policy for further information about these): - Modelled writing; - Shared writing; - Supported composition; - Dictation/hold a sentence; - Independent writing - Vocabulary, grammar and punctuation is planned and taught as an integral part of each learning journey, closely matching the text; - RWI is used in Reception, Y1 and for other early spellers in Y2; - The No Nonsense Spelling programme is used from Y2 upwards; children practise spellings in their individual spelling journals; - Early writers take part in activities to encourage and develop gross and fine motor skills necessary to write in a legible script, and the Scholastic Handwriting scheme is used from Y1 upwards.